EstrellaDionis/web-module-project-redux/README.md

 * [ ] Add in an ADD_MOVIE case to movieReducer.js.
 * [ ] Make this new case return a version of state with new movie values passed in through the payload.
 * [ ] Create an action creator for addMovie in movieActions.js.
-* [ ] Find the component that triggers the adding of a movie and connect the addMovie action.
+* [ ] Find the component that triggers the adding of a movie and connect the addMovie action. //Dionis' notes, this is in AddMovieForm with the addbutton.
 * [ ] Create and connect the necessary event handlers to call addMovie.
 * [ ] Add in push('/movies/) after calling your action to trigger a redirect.